Jrobles70/SkyTouch-Do-Not-Rent/README.txt

 at this location in the past that created issues for the staff and other guests.
 While making a new reservation it will read the input in the first and last name input boxes.
-If the name matches then it will alert you saying "(Guest name) is on our not rent list.
+If the name matches then it will alert you saying "(Guest name) is on our not rent list."

 Usage